 Confrontation

 This approach differs from avoidance and diffusion in that the conflict is tackled head on where the sources of conflict are identified and discussed with the aim of attaining the common interest of the conflicting parties or groups.
 The approach involves bringing together the conflicting in order to conduct a formal confrontation meeting.
 The groups are allowed to bring their views to each other and work through the differences in attitudes and perception.
 The approach has been widely used in both the public and the private in dealing with remuneration and conditions of service conflicts between employers and employees.
-It also effectively deals with conflict between individuals or supervisor –supervisee conflicts which yield dysfunction that threatens the survival and growth of an organisation.
+It also effectively dealswith conflict between individuals or supervisor –supervisee conflicts which yield dysfunction that threatens the survival and growth of an organisation.